Becoming You With Julie

 Vegan Enchilada Soup (With an Authentic Homemade Sauce)

-Modified on Mar 30, 2025 · Published on Jan 13, 2025 by Julie Gaeta · This post may contain affiliate links or sponsored content · Leave a Comment
+Modified on Jul 24, 2025 by Julie Gaeta · This post may contain affiliate links or sponsored content · 1 Comment

 Vegan Enchilada Soup (With an Authentic Homemade Sauce)

-As a lifelong lover of Mexican cuisine, I’ve always been drawn to the rich flavors of traditional enchiladas.
+I’ve always been drawn to the rich flavors of traditional enchiladas.
 This vegan version transforms everything I love about the dish into a creamy, comforting bowl of soup.

 Using guajillo, ancho, and chile de árbol chiles — pantry staples in a Mexican kitchen — creates an incredible flavor depth and is so worth the little extra time.
 The chiles are easy to find and work with, making this recipe approachable and absolutely delicious.

 This simple dish honors the rich traditions of Mexican cuisine, blending bold, authentic flavors with the comforting warmth of a hearty soup.
-Whether you’re a classic enchiladas fan or want a rich, plant-based soup to warm you up, I have a feeling you’re going to love it.
+Whether you’re a classic enchilada fan or want a rich, plant-based soup to warm you up, I have a feeling you’re going to love it.

 Jump to: